Roald87/TwinCatChangelog/docs/tc3.md

 - EventLogger lead to problems on CX8200.
 - TwinCAT/BSD: Evaluates now UserPath from TcRegistry.xml in SystemService.
 - TwinCAT/RTOS: MQTT receive error in combination with CX7000 fixed.
-- Expanded exception window text with the last four version numbers (e.g. 3.1.4548.6).
+- Expanded exception window text with the last four version numbers.
+For example 3.1.4548.6.
 - TcEventLogger: Required LoggedEvents.db to be closed in CONFIG Mode.
 - TwinCAT/BSD: EventLogger problems on C6017/CX5120 fixed.
 - TcEventLoggerAdsProxy: Alignment error in GetSourceGuid fixed.